Manuraj-PM/Machine-Learning-and-Deep-Learning/Stress_Prediction_at_Office_Environment_using_Deep_Learning/readme.md

 Stress Prediction at Office Environment using Deep Learning

-Implemented a Multi-Layer Feed Forward Neural network to identify stress condition of an office employee.
+Performed data pre-processing and extracted new features as a part of feature engineering.

-Performed data processing and correlation analysis for feature selection.
+Implemented Multi-Layer Feed Forward Neural Network to identify stress condition of an office employee.